SrFluff/fmake/README.md

 # fmake
-A custom build utility, written in python
+A custom build utility, written in Python

 # Setup